AromaKitsune/Windows-XAML-Styles/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md

 > Custom lock screen styles do not preserve after log out or system restart since Windhawk mods are loaded into RAM.

 1. Launch the Windhawk app.
-2. Explore the mods.
+2. Click the "Explore" button.
-3. Search and pick a "Windows 11 Start Menu Styler" mod.
+3. Find and install the "Windows 11 Start Menu Styler" mod.
-4. Click "Details", then "Install".
-5. After install, click the "Fork" button.
+4. After install, click the "Fork" button.

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/Fork1.png)

-6. On the editor, change an ID and name of a mod.
+5. On the editor, change an ID and name of a mod.
-7. Remove the two lines of target processes, and replace the remaining target process with a different one:
+6. Remove the two lines of target processes, and replace the remaining target process with a different one:
   - `LockApp.exe` for Lock Screen
   - `SystemSettings.exe` for System Settings